-Music Theory background: formal or informal music training
+Music Theory background: formal or informal music training.

-Music theory quiz: a short quiz to determine your theory level, if any

-Letter of Intent: This may be completed in one of two forms, an itemized table, or a free-form open letter, whichever is more comfortable for you.
+- Music theory quiz: a short quiz to determine your theory level This is not an admissions test, it is for placement only. - Letter of Intent: This may be completed in one of two forms, an itemized table, or a free-form open letter, whichever is more comfortable for you.